Git Version Control Introduction

 Upload (Push) your local changes to the remote (Cloud)

-Branches are a similar to parallel worlds to Git.
+Branches in Git are similar to parallel worlds.
 They start off the same, and then they can “branch” out into different varying paths.
 Consider the Git control flow to look similar to this.

 In the above example, main was branched (or duplicated) into the branch Feature 1 and someone checked out the branch, creating a local copy.
 Then, someone committed (or uploaded) their changes, merging them into the branch Feature 1.
 You are “merging” the changes from one branch into another.